Carpetsmoker/password-bunny/README.md

 TODO
 ----
 - When you enter a wrong passphrase, Vim will show you the raw (encrypted) contents; which you can then `save'.
-We should try and be more userfriendly than this.
+We should try and be more user friendly than this.
 - Undo after `PwbunnySort()` removes all folds